The Ultimate Guide to London *Updated 2023!*

 What do we love about it?
 For even the most seasoned Londoner, the Eating London food tour can uncover some of the best food in the city in places you may never have looked.
 Eating London offers a range of different tour options including: a cocktail tour and an Indian food tour.
 Check out my full review of the London Old Docks tour here.

-Budget Option: Borough Market
+Budget Option: Explore Borough Market on your own

 What we love about it: For the traveling foodie on a budget, wander through London’s Borough Market and indulge in the many food samples there.
 From mulled wine to sausage rolls to kebab there’s nothing you can’t find here.
 Check out my full guide to the market here.